I am obsessed about productivity,

 With that level of passion, I’ve become Asia’s first LinkedIn Video Evangelist. 😎

-- Camera: with the release of EOS webcam utility by Canon, I now use my Canon 80D as my webcam.Sony ZV-1 is now my primary camera and mounted on this mini desktop tripod.
+with the release of EOS webcam utility by Canon, I now use my Canon 80D as my webcam.Sony ZV-1 is now my primary camera and mounted on this mini desktop tripod.

 - Additional monitors: I use the Asus Portable Monitor as a second screen and the Apple LED Cinema Display (27-inch)

 - Music: the music you hear in my videos are either from Audiio or Epidemic Sound